Kṣitigarbha: Offerings

-Kṣitigarbha statues are sometimes accompanied by a little pile of stones and pebbles, put there by people in the hope that it would shorten the time children have to suffer in the underworld.
-(The act is derived from the tradition of building stupas as an act of merit-making.)
+Statues of Jizō are sometimes accompanied by piles of stones placed on or by them in the hope that the time that dead children have to suffer in the underworld may be shortened.
+The practice is derived from the tradition of building stupas as an act of merit-making.

-Traditionally, he is seen as the guardian of children, and in particular, children who died before their parents.
-The statues can sometimes be seen wearing tiny children's clothing or bibs, or with toys, put there by grieving parents to help their lost ones and hoping that Kṣitigarbha would specially protect them.
-Sometimes the offerings are put there by parents to thank Kṣitigarbha for saving their children from a serious illness.
-His features are commonly made more baby-like to resemble the children he protects.
+Jizō is seen as the guardian of children in general, but in particular of children who died before their parents.
+Statues of Jizō can sometimes be seen wearing children's clothing or bibs, or with toys brought by grieving parents to help their lost ones, in the hope that Jizō will protect them.
+Sometimes the offerings are given by parents to thank Jizō for saving their children from serious illness.
+Jizō's features are commonly made to resemble those of the children he protects.